Table of Contents

 - What kind of complementary treatment will my health care provider suggest?

 Decisions about your health care are important - including those about what types of therapy to use.
 Most health care providers will agree that using complementary (also called alternative or integrative) therapies with standard medicines can help people living with HIV (HIV+) live longer, healthier lives.
 Most often, people living with HIV use complementary therapies to ease side effects of HIV drugs, boost their immune systems, or improve their overall health.

 Complementary therapies refer to a series of health care treatments that are most often not considered to be part of conventional (Western) medicine.
 These types of treatments can include acupuncture, aromatherapy, biofeedback, homeopathy, hypnosis, massage therapy, Ayurveda, relaxation techniques, nutritional supplements, energy work, and traditional healing.

 An important note: while it is important for everyone to tell their health care providers about any and all complementary or integrative practices they use, it is especially important for people living with HIV.
-Since HIV and HIV drugs affect the immune system, we recommend talking to your health care provider about any complementary treatments before you use them.
+Since HIV and HIV drugs affect the immune system, we recommend talking to your health care provider about any complementary or alternative treatments before you use them.
 This gives your provider a full picture of what you do to manage your health and makes sure the treatments you choose are safe and helpful for you.

 Click above to view or download this fact sheet as a PDF slide presentation